boscosabujohn/ManufacturingOS/b3-erp/docs/requirements/project-requirements.md

 ## 1. Executive Summary

 The Project Management Module provides comprehensive management of customer projects from order confirmation through site installation, commissioning, and final handover.
-This module is critical for B3 MACBIS Ltd's kitchen equipment installation projects, managing on-site execution, resource deployment, expense tracking, and customer sign-offs.
+This module is critical for ManufacturingOS Ltd's kitchen equipment installation projects, managing on-site execution, resource deployment, expense tracking, and customer sign-offs.
 It ensures projects are delivered on time, within budget, and to customer satisfaction while maintaining profitability margins.

 ---